 “I think that there are no other words to say other than the stakes have never been higher for American women,” Schriock said.
 EMILY’s List supports women candidates who support abortion rights.
 “We’ve got women all over the country who are watching this thinking about [running], and it’s an exciting time.”

 (Correction: An earlier version of this story included an incorrect transcription of the quote by Emily Buchanan.)

-This article appears in the April 1, 2011, edition of National Journal Daily.
+This article appears in the April 1, 2011, edition of NJ Daily.